KatherineMichel/church-website-and-marketing-on-a-budget/advanced_marketing_options.md

 # Advanced Marketing Options

-that I provided to the Nurture, Outreach, Witness (NOW) Committee in preparation for their group work.

-I provided guidance and a list of "Tactics" by cost taken from the United Methodist [Marketing Plan Audit Implementation Step](http://s3.amazonaws.com/Website_Properties_UGC/market-your-church/documents/STEP_4_IMPLEMENTATION_HOMEWORK.PDF).
+Members of the Nurture, Outreach, Witness (NOW) Committee would begin to collaborate on a new church marketing plan.
+In preparation for their group work, I provided to the Nurture, Outreach, Witness (NOW) Committee an example plan and a ["Tactics" List](http://s3.amazonaws.com/Website_Properties_UGC/market-your-church/documents/STEP_4_IMPLEMENTATION_HOMEWORK.PDF) by cost taken from the United Methodist Marketing Plan Audit Implementation Step.

 Tactics less than $300
 ![](new-marketing-strategy/tactics-less-than-$300.png)